pliugithub/MachineLearning/GCP/getting_started.md

 you are not using.

 ## Requesting GPU quota
 To use a GPU on GCP, you will need to first request GPU access.
 For CPU instances, you can skip this step.
+When you initlialy register for GCP, you will be using the free service and you cannot request GPU quota.
+To request GPU, you have to upgrade your account to a paid account first.
 1. Go to the [IAM & admin page](https://console.cloud.google.com/projectselector/iam-admin)
 2. Select the project you are using or create a new one.
 3. Select "Quotas" on the left menu.
 4. There are a large number of quotas that can be edited.
 To find the correct quota, select on the top of the page:
     *   Service:  "Compute Engine API"
-    *   Metric:  "NVIDIA P100 GPUs"
+    *   Name:  "GPUs (all regions)"

+    If you don't see "Compute Engine API", you can jump tp the next section and create a VM from a Google Instance.
+Once it is done, it will remind you to increase the quota for GPU.

 5. You will now see a list of metrics, one for each zone.
 Select the zone that is best for you.
-NYU students should select "us-east1".
 6. After you have selected the item, select "Edit Quotas" at the top of the page.
     You will be prompted to answer some questions on why you need the GPUs.
     Request at least one more GPU.